danielabar/meblog/src/markdown/convert-multiple-cron-jobs-to-nomad-periodic-jobs.md

 ## Conclusion

 This post has explained why, when faced with a large repetitive task, it's good to embrace your inner laziness and find an automated way to perform this task.
-Specifically we've covered how to automate generation of Nomad periodic jobs from multiple cron jobs from a legacy platform and how to deploy them all in one script.
+Specifically we've covered how to automate generation of Nomad periodic jobs from multiple cron jobs from a legacy platform and how to deploy them via scripts.